matienknows/Foodplan-Application/README.md

 # Foodplan-Application

-This is a food table application for a cafeteria.
+This is a food table web-application for a cafeteria.
 The full stack application was created with ReactJS + SpringBoot + MySQL

 To see my application in "action".
 Here is short Video: